joinpursuit/Pursuit-Core-Web/html_css_dom/responsive_design/README.md

 Most sites have 3 or 4 ranges of widths that they are supporting.
 This is so that they can cover computers (desktops and laptops), tablets, and smartphones.
 You will probably notice at least 3 times when the content "jumps".
 This jump is called a breakpoint.

 Breakpoints are just pre-defined pixel widths that you use in conjunction with media queries.
 Ideally, you use these breakpoints consistently in every area of your site, so your page responds predictably.

+When looking at a responsive website like one of the previous examples, open your inspector tools.
+While resizing (slowly!), look at the top right corner - it will tell you the viewport dimensions.
+Now pay attention to when the content jumps and you'll have discovered that website's breakpoints.

 Here's what [bootstrap 4](https://getbootstrap.com/docs/4.1/layout/overview/), the most popular CSS framework uses for its breakpoint sizes: